Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 Icon of the Seas cost $2 billion to build, making it one of the most expensive ships ever.
 The ship is powered by Liquified Natural Gas (LNG).
 Icon of the Seas was built in Turku, Finland at Meyer Turku.

-Wonder of the Seas cost $1.35 billion to build.
+Wonder of the Seas compared to Icon of the Seas, cost around $1.35 billion to build.
 It is not the most expensive cruise ship in the world.
 Its elder sisters, Oasis and Allure of the Seas, cost around $1.4 billion each.
 It was built at Chantiers de L’Atlantique in St. Nazaire, France.

-Icon of the Seas vs Wonder of the Seas: Passenger Capacity
+wonder of the seas vs icon of the seas

 Icon of the Seas is bigger than Wonder of the Seas in terms of size but can’t accommodate more passengers at double occupancy.